GEANT/edugain-openidfed/OpenID4RS-General-Architecture.md

 ## 1. Introduction
 This section provides an overview of the document, its purpose, and the problem it aims to address.

+# General Architecture of the OpenID for Research and Scholarship

+The Research and Scholarship (R&S) ecosystem is a complex network, characterized by intricate relationships between various entities.
+These entities, which include research institutions and other stakeholders, interact in ways that create a web of trust relationships.

+In this context, managing trust becomes a challenge, especially considering the delegation mechanisms and the transitive nature of trust.
+Delegation refers to the process where an entity assigns certain responsibilities to another entity.
+Transitivity, on the other hand, allows an entity to trust another entity indirectly, through their mutual trust in a third entity.

+This document introduces the OpenID4RS project, which proposes a solution to these challenges.
+It presents an architecture that leverages OpenID Connect and OpenID Federation to create a scalable trust model.
+This model is designed to handle the complexities of the R&S ecosystem, including delegation and transitive trust.

 ### 1.1 Purpose of the Document

 This architecture aims to provide a robust and flexible framework for establishing trust in the Research and Scholarship ecosystem, promoting collaboration and resource sharing while ensuring security and privacy.

+The primary purpose of this document is to delineate a clear pathway for the analysis of requirements and design considerations necessary to inform the decisions and definitions that underpin a trust model for the Research and Scholarship (R&S) ecosystem.
+It aims to provide a structured approach to understanding the intricate trust relationships and to design an underlying infrastructure that can support and scale these relationships effectively.

+By dissecting the requirements, this document seeks to identify the key elements and functionalities that the trust infrastructure must incorporate.
+It will explore the necessary policies, protocols, and technologies that enable entities within the R&S ecosystem to establish and maintain trusted relationships.

+Furthermore, the document will outline the design principles that should guide the development of the trust model.
+This includes the articulation of how trust can be delegated and transitive trust can be managed, ensuring that the trust model remains robust, flexible, and scalable.

+The ultimate goal is to provide stakeholders with a comprehensive framework that will guide the implementation of a trust model, facilitating secure, efficient, and collaborative exchanges within the R&S ecosystem.

 ### 1.2 Problem Statement